 2. Commercial Business: Internal trade in local agriculture products, Land trade.

 3. Service business: Accounting, farming animals, architecture, advertising, brokerage, auctioning, Barber, hair dressing & beautician.
 Building industry.

 1. Agriculture Business: orchids, cultivation, animal husbandry including silk worm raising, timbering, fishing.

 2. Industrial & Handicraft: Rice milling, Flour making, sugar, alcohol & non-alcoholic drinks, Ice cream, Pharmaceutical manufacturing, cold storage, timber, gold, silver and inlaid stone, wood carving, lacquer-ware, matchmaking, cement etch, Dynamiting rocks, Manufacturing garments & shoes, Printing, newspaper publishing, silk weaving or silk printing, manufacture of finished products in silk.

 3. Commercial: all retailing not in category C. Or trading not in Category C, selling food an drinks, trading of antique and fine arts.

 4. Service Industry: Tour agency, Hotels except for Hotel management, photography, laundering, dressmaking, and service jobs.

 You are allowed to do the following:

 Exporting, all wholesale trades not in A & B. retiling machinery, equipment & tools, selling food, beverages that promote tourism.
-Industrial & handicraft Business: manufacturing animal feeds, vegetable oil extraction, textile manufacturing, dyeing, fabric printing, glass ware manufacturing, making plates and bowls, stationary & printing paper, rock salt mining, mining.
+Industrial & handicraft Business: manufacturing animal feeds, vegetable oil extraction, textile manufacturing, dyeing, fabric printing, glassware manufacturing, making plates and bowls, stationery and printing paper, rock salt mining, mining.